Vanya and Sonia and Masha and Spike: Production history

 Vanya and Sonia and Masha and Spike was commissioned by the McCarter Theatre, Princeton, New Jersey, in association with the Lincoln Center Theater.
 The play, which was originally a one-act play, ran at the McCarter Theatre from September 7, 2012, to October 14, 2012.

 The play opened Off-Broadway at Lincoln Center's Mitzi E. Newhouse Theater on November 12, 2012, after previews from October 25, and ran until January 20, 2013.
 The show's run at Lincoln Center was sold out.
 On January 29, it was announced that the show would transfer to Broadway for 17 weeks beginning March 5 with its original cast under the production of Joey Parnes, Larry Hirschhorn, and John O'Boyle, in association with McCarter Theatre and Lincoln Center Theater.

 It opened on Broadway on March 14, 2013, at the John Golden Theatre, after previews beginning March 5.
 The Broadway engagement, originally announced to close on June 30, was extended to July 28, 2013 and again to August 25.
 On July 1, the show recouped its $2.75 million investment.
-The play closed on August 25, 2013, after 201 performances on Broadway.
-"The house expanded with each of the play's moves, first from McCarter Theatre's proscenium stage to Newhouse Theater's thrust stage, then to the Golden Theatre's proscenium stage.
+The play closed on August 25, 2013, after 189 performances on Broadway.
+"The house changed with each of the play's moves, first from McCarter Theatre's proscenium stage to Newhouse Theater's smaller thrust stage, then to the Golden Theatre's proscenium stage.
 The actors had to make adjustments to compensate for the changes.
 Nielsen and Pierce both said that the proscenium accentuated their comedic performances.

 The original Off-Broadway and Broadway casts featured Pierce as Vanya, Weaver as Masha, Magnussen as Spike, Nielsen as Sonia, Angelson as Nina, and Grant as Cassandra.
 The play was directed by Nicholas Martin with the set designed by David Korins and costumes by Emily Rebholz.
 On July 28, Weaver left the cast and was replaced by Julie White as Masha.
 Magnussen departed the cast on August 4 and was replaced by understudy Creed Garnick as Spike.